jsur2703/Parimal/README.md

 -Web Interface: The application uses Streamlit for an intuitive and simple web interface.<br />

 # Prerequisites
-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following installed:<br />
 -Python 3.x<br />
 -pip (Python package manager)<br />

 # Installation
-Clone the repository (if hosted on a platform like GitHub(bash): git clone https://github.com/your-repo/ocr-hindi-english.git cd ocr-hindi-english
+Clone the repository (if hosted on a platform like GitHub(bash)): git clone https://github.com/your-repo/ocr-hindi-english.git cd ocr-hindi-english
 Install the required Python libraries (bash): pip install streamlit easyocr pillow numpy

 # Running the Application
 Open a terminal or command prompt in the project directory.<br />